Text VapeFreeFFX to 88709 to get started with This is Quitting!

 Vaping can leave you feeling out of breath and to perform worse in sports.

-Many students believe that vaping or Juuling is a safe alternative to smoking cigarettes, but that is not true.
+Many students believe that vaping is a safe alternative to smoking cigarettes, but that is not true.
 Nearly all vapes contain nicotine which is highly addictive and can harm both your brain development and ability to function.

 Vaping aerosol is harmful and contains ingredients such as heavy metal (nickel, tin, lead), arsenic, formaldehyde, cancer-causing chemicals, and flavoring such as diacetyl, a chemical linked to popcorn lung, serious lung disease.